-Ville Lenkkeri was born in 1972 in Oulu, Finland.
-He lives and works in Stockholm, Sweden.
-He received a Master of Arts, Department of Photography, Aalto University in Helsinki in 2006 and a Bachelor of Arts, Department of Photography, Academy of Performing Arts, FAMU in Prague in 2001.
+Ville Lenkkeri (*1972 in Oulu, Finland) received his Master of Arts in the Department of Photography at Aalto University in Helsinki in 2006 and a Bachelor of Arts at the Academy of Performing Arts, FAMU in Prague in 2001.
 He has held exhibitions in institutions such as FotoMuseum in Antwerpen, Stenersens Museum in Oslo, Borås Konstmuseum, Oulu Art Museum, Hasselblad Center in Gothenburg, Kiasma in Helsinki, and Künstlerhaus Bethanien in Berlin.
-He is a member of The Helsinki School focusing on contemporary Finnish, social, and staged photography.